Visiting Trafalgar Square when in London

 A short walk takes you to Trafalgar Square and the National Gallery, those amazing lion statues and the soaring Nelson’s column.

-In Trafalgar square we gaped, literally gaped at the huge Nelson’s Column and giant lions surrounding it.
+In Trafalgar Square, we gaped, literally gaped at the huge Nelson’s Column and giant lions surrounding it.
 You could catch glimpses of the London Eye from the Square and you begin to realise that London simply isn’t as big as you thought it was.

-There were far less pigeons than we anticipated so something must have been done to get rid of the damn vermin.
+There were far fewer pigeons than we anticipated so something must have been done to get rid of the damn vermin.
 The main amusements a few years ago in Trafalgar Square were feeding these indulged birds.
 There was a famous character named Bernie Rayner who ran a stall selling little packets of grain which tourists bought at an inflated price to feed the equally inflated pigeons.
 They fed so well that they bred several times a year.

 Repairing the damage to Nelson’s Column caused by pigeon droppings cost £140,000.
 The Greater London Assembly passed a bylaw making it illegal to feed them, and introduced hawks to frighten them away, and council staff made periodic raids with giant vacuum cleaners to hoover up any grain or other food from the square’s smart new paving stones.